Justus Kreuels - 30. October 2018

 Regarding Justus Kreuels:

-Justus Kreuels, German and European Patent Attorney, studied mechanical engineering at the TU Munich and the RWTH Aachen.
-A main focus of his practice is the enforcement of intellectual property rights in the field of mobile communication, Internet of Things (IoT), robotics, etc. in Germany.
+Justus Kreuels, a patent attorney and European Patent Attorney, studied mechanical engineering at the Technical University of Munich and RWTH Aachen University.
+He is increasingly focused on enforcing intellectual property rights in the fields of computer science, the Internet of Things (IoT), robotics, and related areas in Germany.

 >> Attorneys profile